karel-brinda/samsift/README.rst

         samsift -i tests/test.bam -f 'a.reference_start+1<=10000'

-The ``a`` variable can be also used to modify the alignment record.
+The ``a`` variable can be also used for modifying the alignment records.

 *Example* (removing the sequence and the bases from every record):